-2 In FY 11, the Arizona Department of Housing eliminated SEAGO from the Save My Home Program and recovered \$426,804 on deposit with SEAGO so that this funding could be used for foreclosure prevention assistance in the more urbanized counties.
+In FY 11, the Arizona Department of Housing eliminated SEAGO from the Save My Home Program and recovered \$426,804 on deposit with SEAGO so that this funding could be used for foreclosure prevention assistance in the urban counties.

-3 Approximately \$152,000 of this amount was to purchase the SEAGO office building and associated land.
+Approximately \$152,000 of this amount was from the purchase of the SEAGO office building and associated land.

-4 Renovation and improvements to the SEAGO office building plus amounts approved for program use in the FY 13 budget process.
+Building improvements plus amounts approved for program use in the FY 13 budget process.

-5 FY 18 Legacy Foundation grant funds (\$200,000) were received in May 2017 and posted to FY 17 revenues instead of deferred revenue for FY 18.
+FY 18 Legacy Foundation grant receipts were received in May 2017 and posted to FY 17 revenues instead of deferred revenue for FY 18.
 Actual FY 17 surplus is \$22,202.